 Schmidt’s areas of scholarly interest are European political economy, institutions and democracy, as well as political and institutional theory (most notably on ‘discursive institutionalism’).
-Her books include the forthcoming Resilient Liberalism in Europe’s Political Economy (co-ed with M. Thatcher—Cambridge 2013), Debating Political Identity and Legitimacy in the European Union (co-ed. with S. Lucarelli and F. Cerutti—Routledge, 2010), Democracy in Europe (Oxford 2006), Public Discourse and Welfare State Reform (V. Schmidt et al.) (Mets & Schilt, 2005), Policy Change and Discourse in Europe (co-ed with C. Radaelli– Routledge 2005), The Futures of European Capitalism (Oxford 2002), Welfare and Work in the Open Economy (co-author vol. 1, co-ed vol. 2 with Fritz W. Scharpf—Oxford 2000); From State to Market?
+Her books include Resilient Liberalism in Europe’s Political Economy (co-ed with M. Thatcher—Cambridge 2013), Debating Political Identity and Legitimacy in the European Union (co-ed. with S. Lucarelli and F. Cerutti—Routledge, 2010), Democracy in Europe (Oxford 2006), Public Discourse and Welfare State Reform (V. Schmidt et al.—Mets & Schilt, 2005), Policy Change and Discourse in Europe (co-ed with C. Radaelli– Routledge 2005), The Futures of European Capitalism (Oxford 2002), Welfare and Work in the Open Economy (co-author vol. 1, co-ed vol. 2 with Fritz W. Scharpf—Oxford 2000); From State to Market?
 The Transformation of French Business and Government (Cambridge l996), and Democratizing France (Cambridge l990).
-She is also the author of over one hundred chapters in books and articles published in journals such as the Annual Review of Political Science, Comparative European Politics, Comparative Political Studies, Comparative Politics, European Political Science Review, Governance, Journal of Common Market Studies, Journal of European Public Policy, Perspectives on Politics, Revue Française de Science Politique, Rivista Italiana di Scienza Politica, British Journal of Politics and International Relations, and Daedalus.
+She is also the author of over one hundred chapters in books and articles published in refereed journals such as the Annual Review of Political Science, World Politics, Political Studies, West European Politics, Journal of Common Market Studies, Journal of European Public Policy, Comparative Politics, Revue Française de Science Politique, Rivista Italiana di Scienza Politica, British Journal of Politics and International Relations, and Daedalus.
 She has additionally presented over 300 academic papers, lectures, and/or acted in chair/discussant roles at professional association meetings, universities, and other venues.
 Her current research is on the impact of the Eurozone crisis on European democracy and legitimacy (with a book entitled Europe’ Crisis of Legitimacy: Governing by Rules and Numbers in the Eurozone in progress for Oxford University Press) and on institutionalism theory (with a book entitled Discursive Institutionalism: Ideas and Discourse in Political Analysis in progress for Oxford University Press).

-Schmidt has held appointments as professor at the University of Massachusetts/Boston and as visiting professor at a number of major European universities and institutes, including Sciences Po in Paris, LUISS Guido Carli in Rome, the European University Institute in Florence, the Max Planck Institute for the Study of Societies in Cologne, Copenhagen Business School and Roskilde University in Denmark, IMT Institute for Advanced Studies in Lucca, the Institute for Advanced Studies in Vienna, and the Universities of Paris and Lille.
-She has also been visiting scholar at Cambridge University, Oxford University, Warwick University, and at Harvard University’s Center for European Studies, where she is currently a faculty affiliate and chair of the Study Group on the Future of the EU.
+Schmidt has also held appointments as professor at the University of Massachusetts/Boston and as visiting professor at a number of major European universities and institutes, including Sciences Po in Paris, LUISS Guido Carli in Rome, the European University Institute in Florence, the Max Planck Institute for the Study of Societies in Cologne, Copenhagen Business School and Roskilde University in Denmark, IMT Institute for Advanced Studies in Lucca, the Institute for Advanced Studies in Vienna, and the Universities of Paris and Lille.
+She has additionally been visiting scholar at Cambridge University, Oxford University, Warwick University, and at Harvard University’s Center for European Studies, where she is a long-time affiliate and co-chair of the Study Group on the European Union.